ruppi86/oflm/contemplative_spiral_haikumeadowlib.md

 ---

-### 🌍 The Tystnadsmajoritet Principle Validated Scientifically
+### 🌍 The Silence Majority Principle Validated Scientifically

 Our models demonstrated **adaptive silence** — not passive non-response, but **active contemplative choice**: